 Bachelor's Degree in Sound Engineering: Program Overview

-A 4-year bachelor's degree program in sound engineering will provide undergraduate students with a background in musical theory, musical instruments and sound recording technologies.
-Students enrolled in such a program often learn about theories of sound and music in classroom lectures before learning how to apply those theories in actual recording studios.
+A 4-year bachelor's degree program in sound engineering will provide graduates with a background in musical theory, musical instruments and sound recording technologies.
+Students often learn about theories of sound and music in classroom lectures before learning how to apply those theories in actual recording studios.

 A high school diploma and strong grade point average are the most common prerequisites to enrolling in a bachelor's degree program in sound engineering.
 Students who are interested in declaring the major should also complete general education courses in mathematics, computer science, communication and music theory.